CivicActions/ssp-toolkit/docs/controls/RA.md

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: vulnerability scanning.

-##### LINCS

-The LINCS Technology Project uses vulnerability scanning software to document and determine risks to the system.
-These scans are being run on a regular basis and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
-These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 #### a